colah/ByronTrialNotes/day7.md

  * Why?
    * See about him become a source.
  * Introduce themselves to him and that they weren't interest in his current charges.
- * [leading question interupted by Judge]
+ * [leading question interrupted by Judge]
- * Did Mr. Sone ask deatails about your role?
+ * Did Mr. Sone ask details about your role?
    * No.
  * Did you make any assurances that the details wouldn't be used against him?
    * No.
  * How long was your first meeting?
    * 3 min.
  * Why?
-   * Just introdcution.
+   * Just introduction.
  * Later?
    * Yes later meeting at 1700.
  * Why?